-7. Hunt for Art

 Purcellville has one of the only LOVEworks in Northern Virginia, and it highlights Loudoun County’s impressive wine scene.
 Stop by the historic train station to capture a picture of the LOVE.

 In 2016, the town launched the Painted Barrels initiative, showcasing the work of local artists on beautifully painted wine barrels throughout town.
-You can pick up a list of barrel locations in town, or just see how many you can find on your own.
+Keep an eye out for barrels as you visit area businesses.

 Every July, Purcellville Virginia hosts their annual Wine and Food Festival, lining the streets with tasty food and drink.
 Check the Visit Loudoun website for the latest on local events.

-[LATER CAPTURE]